-The Data Center is the most trusted resource for data about Southeast Louisiana.
-Founded in 1997, we are fully independent and we are experts at bringing data together from multiple sources.
-In doing so, we are uniquely able to step beyond the limits of analyzing data from just one perspective and take a 360–degree look at issues that matter most to our region from the government, business, nonprofit, and community perspective.
-In these ways The Data Center realizes its mission to build prosperous, inclusive, and sustainable communities by making informed decisions possible.
+The Data Center, a fully independent and neutral nonprofit, is the most trusted resource for data about Southeast Louisiana.
+Founded in 1997, we are experts at bringing together and communicating data from multiple sources.
+In doing so, we look beyond common anecdotes to provide rigorous, research informed, and data-based analysis on issues that matter most to government, business, nonprofit, and community leaders in our region.
+In these ways, The Data Center realizes its mission to build prosperous, inclusive, and sustainable communities by making informed decisions possible.

 The Data Center approaches its work from three levels: